CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 ## Documentation
 [TruSeq Stranded mRNA Sample Preparation Guide](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_truseq/truseqstrandedmrna/truseq-stranded-mrna-sample-prep-guide-15031047-e.pdf).
 This method makes a cDNA library of the polyadenylated mRNA in your eukaryotic samples of interest.

-## What you'll need to get started
+## What you'll need for Day 1

-{% include important.html content="The following items are included Illumina kit" %}
+{% include important.html content="The following items are included in the Illumina kit" %}

 * RNA purification beads (These are the oligo dT beads) (bring these to room temperature before use)
 * Bead washing buffer